 - 2.1 The issue of second homes and short-term holiday lets has evolved significantly over recent years along with their associated economic, environmental and cultural impacts.
 Recent growth in the holiday home sector is largely attributed to the accessibility of online marketing websites, rise in holiday rental as a financial investment, improvements in information technology infrastructure that enables people to work remotely and the growth of the Welsh tourism industry. - 2.2 The supply and choice of housing available is a critical issue for local communities.
 The planning system has a direct role to play in ensuring that sufficient land is available to meet the housing needs of local communities.
 However, there are communities across Wales that face significant pressures due to the use of residential dwellings as second homes and short-term holiday rentals which has resulted in a housing stock which does not currently fully meet the requirements of local communities.
 This increased pressure on housing stock, has resulted in calls for regulatory mechanisms to be implemented.
-Implementing effective control mechanisms would possibly alleviate the associated cultural, social, environmental and economic impacts of holiday homes. - 2.3 It is recognised by Welsh Government and at a local authority level that an over concentration of second homes and short-term holiday lets can have negative impacts on a community.
+Implementing effective control mechanisms would possibly alleviate the associated cultural, social, environmental and economic impacts of holiday homes. - 2.3 It is recognised by the Welsh Government and at a local authority level that an over concentration of second homes and short-term holiday lets can have negative impacts on a community.
 Communities throughout Eryri face significant pressure due to the use of dwelling houses as second and holiday homes.
 Eryri has high levels of second homes and short-term holiday lets, with 17% of housing stock being used for these purposes, which is high in comparison with most other areas nationally.
-The current housing situation in Eryri is critical with it being increasingly difficult for members of local communities to gain access to housing locally. - 2.4 Following changes in planning legalisation (see paragraphs 2.7 2.10), the Authority has implemented measures to control the use of second homes and short-term holiday rentals.
-Requiring the need for planning permission for certain changes of use from dwelling used as a main residence to second homes and short-term holiday rentals, allows consideration to be given to their impacts.
+The current housing situation in Eryri is critical with it being increasingly difficult for members of local communities to gain access to housing locally. - 2.4 The Authority aims to encourage sustainable tourism and ecotourism, maximising economic and employment benefits while safeguarding the environment as well as the interest of the local communities.
+Holiday homes play an important role in supporting the local tourist industry.
+This guidance seeks to strike a balance between the benefits of tourism, and the housing needs of communities - 2.5 Following changes in planning legalisation (see paragraphs 2.6 2.11), the Authority has implemented measures to manage the use of second homes and short-term holiday lets in Eryri.
+Requiring the need for planning permission for certain changes of use from dwelling used as a main residence to second homes and short-term lets, allows consideration to be given to their impacts.
 This Supplementary Planning Guidance sets out the implications of the Article 4 Direction on dwellings within Eryri National Park and provides guidance on how planning decisions will be made.